 Over the years there has been a lot of discussion about whether fluoride is safe for kids.
 Today our Burnaby children's dentists share some tips on how and when fluoride can be used to help build healthy young smiles.

-Fluoride is a naturally occuring mineral found in a number of foods, soil, and water.
+Fluoride is a naturally occurring mineral found in a number of foods, soil, and water.
 Often municipalities add fluoride to drinking water in order to help combat widespread dental issues and to help keep teeth strong and healthy.
 Health Canada, and the Canadian Dental Association both support water fluoridation and believe that it can help to prevent dental issues from developing.

 What are the benefits of fluoride?